z-katas/certifiable-kata/usecases/hmw-ai-content-updates.md

   - **Adaptive AI agents** capable of iterating on responses based on real-time evaluation.

 ## Conclusion
-- **Summary of Changes:** AI-driven automation for grading, feedback, and certification content updates.
+- **Summary of Changes:** AI-driven automation for adding new aptitude test questions and case studies.
 - **Benefits of the New Architecture:** Increased scalability, faster turnaround, and reduced manual workload.
 - **Potential Risks & Mitigations:** AI bias monitoring, human oversight mechanisms, and periodic model retraining.
 - **Next Steps:** Pilot AI grading system, evaluate AI explainability, and refine model accuracy based on real-world data.